 - Paleo Pumpkin Chocolate Chip Bread: I used a few tablespoons of my favorite naturally sweetened chocolate chips to top it off at the end.
 However, if you want you can also add in chocolate chips into the batter and turn it into a more chocolate-y pumpkin chocolate chip bread.

 - Whole30 Pumpkin Bread: Whole30 diet restricts any use of sugar or sugary things, but if you are in need of a treat without breaking the rules you can make this almond flour pumpkin bread recipe without coconut sugar.

 - Keto Pumpkin Bread: If you are following a ketogenic diet then you can swap coconut sugar with monk fruit sweetener (affiliate link) using the same amount (¾ cup).
 If you are new to using monk fruit sweetener in your baking this is a great article to learn more about it.

 If you thought that you cannot make pumpkin bread without flour think again.
-Because let me tell you, this grain-free pumpkin bread recipe is just as good, if not better than the sugar and oil-packed version of pumpkin bread that is sold at the store.
+Because let me tell you, this grain-free and gluten-free pumpkin bread recipe is just as good, if not better than the added sugar and oil-packed version of pumpkin bread that is sold at grocery stores.